fitiz/cs-leaderboard-change-consumer/README.md

 ### Challenge service Kafka consumer for leaderboard changes

 - Kafka consumer for updating the leaderboard cache in Redis
+- It simply compares the last change timestamp of the updated leaderboard with the current timestamp, if it is greater than 500ms (throttle duration), it fetches the top-10 user from Redis with **ZREVRANGE** and publishes it as a "leaderboard" topic.
+It also puts this cache in Redis.

 ```java
 @KafkaListener(